 Formerly known as Statoil and StatoilHydro is a Norwegian state-owned multinational energy company founded in 1972.
 Headquartered in Stavanger.
 One of its highlights was being listed Oslo and New York stock exchanges in 2001.

 The goal of Equinor ASA is to turn natural resources into energy for people and progress for society.
 Equinor ASA is involved in the exploration, development, and production of oil and gas, wind, and solar power solutions.
-The company has its presence in over 30 countries with more than 21,000 people under her payroll.
+The company has a presence in over 30 countries with more than 21,000 people under her payroll.
 The Norwegian state owns a 67% share of the company while the rest is public stock.

 To expand its energy production capacity, strengthen energy security, and fight adverse climate change, Equinor is currently investing in renewables such as offshore wind, solar, hydrogen, and carbon capture, and storage.
 The company’s revenue in 2020 was put at 45,818 USD million.

-2. Aker BP AS
+2. Aker BP ASA

 Also, in terms of production, Aker is one of the largest independent listed oil companies in Europe.
 Aker BP’s vision is to be the leading exploration and production company in the Norwegian oil and gas industry.
 The company hopes to achieve this by producing natural resources with low emissions and cost while creating jobs and value for its owners and the broader Norwegian society.